jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (4) Sections 51 and 52 apply to an application for amendment as if it were an application for a class 4 operator’s licence.
 (5) The Secretary must refuse to amend a class 4 operator’s licence if— (a) any investigations carried out by the Secretary cause the Secretary not to be satisfied about any of the matters specified in section 52; or
-  (b) the Secretary is not satisfied that the applicant will comply with all relevant requirements of this Act, licence conditions, game rules, and minimum standards.
+  (b) the Secretary is not satisfied that the applicant complies with section 53A; or (c) the Secretary is not satisfied that the applicant will comply with all relevant requirements of this Act, including the obligations set out in section 53A, minimum standards, game rules, Gazette notices, and licence conditions.

 **Suspension, cancellation, or refusal to amend or renew class 4 operator’s licence**

 ### 58 Suspension or cancellation of class 4 operator’s licence
-(1) The Secretary may suspend for up to 6 months, or cancel, a class 4 operator’s licence if the Secretary is satisfied that— (a) any of the grounds in section 52 are no longer met; or (b) the corporate society is failing, or has failed, to comply with any relevant requirement of this Act, licence conditions, game rules, and minimum standards; or
+(1) The Secretary may suspend for up to 6 months, or cancel, a class 4 operator’s licence if the Secretary is satisfied that— (a) any of the grounds in section 52 are no longer met; or (b) the corporate society is failing, or has failed, to comply with all relevant requirements of this Act, including the obligations set out in section 53A, minimum standards, game rules, Gazette notices, and licence conditions; or
   (c) the class 4 venue agreement is no longer consistent with ensuring compliance with this Act or the licence; or (d) the corporate society supplied information that is materially false or misleading in its application for—
     (i) a class 4 operator’s licence; or